Gavin Hoyte only made one Premier League appearance for Arsenal, but he still thinks of that solitary game as one of the highlights of his career.

 “But there were a lot of players in front of me, so I didn’t think about playing (in the Premier League).
 It was always in the back of my mind, but I wasn’t thinking I was going to play immediately.”

 Yet just 11 days after the second of those League Cup appearances, Hoyte was handed his Premier League debut.
-Some brotherly advice helped him prepare for the experience, and though he was withdrawn after an hour of a 3-0 defeat, he had no idea that would prove to be both the start and end of his top-flight career.
+And though he was withdrawn after an hour of a 3-0 defeat, he had no idea that would prove to be both the start and end of his top-flight career.

 “It was one of them things, I was still young so I didn’t take too much in.
 I took it a little bit for granted, but looking back it at it now, I shouldn’t have.”